 6.3.2 Guidance to language users

+(meta comment – the following should be considered for placement as the first recommendation of each sub-sub clause 2: follow the advice of ISO/IEC TR 24772-1 clause 6.X.5).

 Use the intrinsic procedure bit_size to determine the size of the bit model supported by the kind of integer in use.

 Be aware that the Fortran standard uses the term “left-most” to refer to the highest-order bit, and the term “left” to mean towards (as in shiftl), or from (as in maskl), the highest-order bit.